-How you showcase your menu can dramatically increase the amount of customers who choose to order from your restaurants and how many items they will order.
+How you showcase your menu can dramatically increase the number of customers who choose to order from your restaurants and how many items they will order.
 In fact, menus with item photos saw an increase of up to 44% in monthly sales and those with item descriptions earn up to 18% more in sales each month.

 What are the best practices for designing my menu?

 You can edit your menu in the Merchant Portal, on your POS system, and on your Business Manager App.
-Taking a thoughtful approach to your menu design and employing the following menu creator techniques can help increase sales and drive customer loyalty:
+Taking a thoughtful approach to your menu design and employing the following menu-creator techniques can help increase sales and drive customer loyalty:

 1. Organize your menu into categories

 When it comes to ordering food online, customers want a menu that is easy to navigate and helps them decide what to order.
 One of the simplest ways to meet this need is to split your menu into categories, much like you would do on a printed or display menu.
 Here are some ideas: